timeplus-io/docs/docs/proton-howto.md

 ## How to read/write ClickHouse {#clickhouse}

-(coming soon) You use External Table to read from ClickHouse tables or write data to the tables.
+You use [External Table](proton-clickhouse-external-table) to read from ClickHouse tables or write data to the ClickHouse tables.
 We verified the integration with self-hosted ClickHouse, ClickHouse Cloud, Aiven for ClickHouse and many more.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ga_DmCujEpw?si=ja2tmlcCbqa6HhwT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## How to work with JSON {#json}